statisticalbiotechnology/cb2030/questions/testing.md

 1. (Think Stats 2e, Chapter 9.5 - Testing a correlation)
 In the context of testing the statistical significance of a correlation, what factors are used to determine whether to use a one-sided or two-sided test, in the real world?

+1. I am wondering if the terms  "one-sided" and "two-sided"  refer to both the p-value and the statistical test and are in that sense interchangeable?
+In other words, is the one-sided p value the "result" of a one-sided test and two-sided p-value the result of "two-sided" test?

 ## Sampling process
 1. [Classical hypothesis testing] It is stated in 9.1 that statistical significance of an apparent effect allows for inference that the effect is likely to appear in the larger population too.
 Say that the sample group consists of a few thousands individuals from Sweden, and that the larger population is all inhabitants in Sweden.
 This must surely be of different statistically significance in comparison to the whole world's population.
 What are the limitations of statistical significance in regard to population size, and how are they evaluated?